Discover more from System Design Newsletter

 6. Flywheel Effect

 They measured the metrics such as CPU, context switches, and system calls.
 Then identified and eliminated the bottlenecks.
-They did this at regular intervals.
+And they did this at regular intervals.

 The continuous feedback cycle tremendously improved the performance of WhatsApp.